August Lederer: Nazi persecution and looting

-The Lederer's art collection was one of the first stolen by the Nazis in Austria.
+The Lederers' art collection was one of the first stolen by the Nazis in Austria.

 The Gestapo seized most of the Lederer's art collection.
 The "Zentralstelle für Denkmalschutz" or so-called "Monument protection" and Vugesta were involved.

 The Lederer collection, confiscated in 1938, was stored mainly at Immendorf Castle in Lower Austria, where it would have largely burned in early 1945 under poorly clarified circumstances - which seems to contradict the fact that Isolated paintings resurfaced after the war, which were returned to the heirs.

+Claims for restitution

+In 1999, the Lederer heirs received the return of six works by Egon Schiele and a painting by Gentile Bellini.

-In 2013 the Lederer heirs initiated a lawsuit to claim restitution of the Beethoven Frieze.
+In 2013, the Lederer heirs initiated a lawsuit to claim restitution of the Beethoven Frieze which had been looted by the Nazis.
 Austria refused the claim.

-In 2018 a Swiss court in Geneva ordered that the Galerie Kornfeld respond to questions asked by the Lederer heirs concerning artworks by Klimt and Schiele.
+In 2018, a Swiss court in Geneva ordered that the Galerie Kornfeld respond to questions asked by the Lederer heirs concerning artworks by Klimt and Schiele.

+Austria restituted a Klimt painting that was looted from the Lederers to the wrong family.